2019–20 Martyr's Memorial A-Division League

 Manang Marshyangdi Club were the defending champions.

-Machhindra Football Club were crowned as league winners for the first time in club's history on the last day of the league, after defeating Nepal Army Club by 1–0.
-However, as only one club, Tribhuvan Army Club, could secure AFC club licensing, the second-placed team was qualified for the 2021 AFC Cup preliminary round 1.
+Machhindra Football Club were crowned league winners for the first time in the club's history on the last day of the league, after defeating Nepal Army Club 1–0.
+However, as only one club, Tribhuvan Army Club, could secure AFC club licensing, the second-placed team qualified for the 2021 AFC Cup preliminary round 1.

 Teams

 A total of 14 teams, all based in the Kathmandu Valley, contested the league with a relegation system.
 As there was no relegation in the previous season, all teams from the 2018–19 Martyr's Memorial A-Division League participated in the league.